foldcat/oasync/README.md

         max_workers = 4,
         // how many blocking taskes should be allowed
-        // to execute at the same time max_blocking = 2,
+        // to execute at the same time
+        // set as 0 for oasync to use max_workers / 2
+        // as its value
+        max_blocking = 2,
         // whether to use the main thread as a worker or not,
         // counts toward max_workers